Wellness

 What causes sleep paralysis?

 The exact cause of sleep paralysis is not known, but research has identified several risk factors associated with the condition.
-While sleep paralysis can happen to healthy people, those who have a sleep disorder, such as narcolepsy or obstructive sleep apnea, may be at a higher risk of sleep paralysis.
+While sleep paralysis can occur in healthy people, those who have a sleep disorder, such as narcolepsy or obstructive sleep apnea, may be at a higher risk of sleep paralysis.
 Inadequate sleep may also trigger sleep paralysis.
-Sleep paralysis is more common for people with irregular sleep schedules, such as those with jet lag as well as night shift workers, since irregular sleep schedules disrupt the body’s day-night cycle.
+The condition is more common in people with irregular sleep schedules, such as those with jet lag and night shift workers, since irregular sleep schedules disrupt the body’s day-night cycle.

 Increased stress has been associated with sleep paralysis.
 People with panic disorder or post-traumatic stress disorder appear to be more likely to experience sleep paralysis.